 In many cases office buildings will be occupied over more than one floor.
 Floor relationships derived from local rental evidence should be applied to the net usable area on each floor (or part of a floor) to arrive at a reduced floor area.
-The prime determining factor of the relativities between floors (or parts of floors) is often whether there is the provision of a passenger lift.
+The existence of a passenger lift may have a bearing on the rate applied to each floor.